mattermost/docs/doc/installation/upgrade.md

 The `3.0` release updates an immutable field in the NGINX Ingress, this requires us to first delete all the services before upgrading.
 You can see more details in our troubleshooting documentation, under [Immutable Field Error, spec.clusterIP](../troubleshooting/index.md#specclusterip).

 1. Remove all affected services.
-RELEASE_NAME should be the name of the GitLab release from `helm list`
+RELEASE_NAME should be the name of the GitLab release from `helm list`:

     ```shell
     kubectl delete services -lrelease=RELEASE_NAME